Shrihari12580/AWS-End-To-End-Event-Driven-Pipeline/README.md

 •	Observation and Monitoring :- Email notifications of malfunctions through Lambda and SNS.

-# AWS Tools & Services Used:
+# AWS Tools & Services Used :

 •	Storage :- Amazon S3